TrEnv-X: Transparently Share Serverless Execution Environments Across Different Functions and Nodes: Introduction

 The flexibility of our design is one of its key strengths.
 As demonstrated in Figure \ref{fig:two-type-mem-pool}, \systemname integrates mm-templates with both CXL and RDMA memory pools, each offering distinct advantages.
 Notably, to leverage the byte-addressable capabilities of CXL, mm-templates enable direct reads for read-only pages, which introduces zero additional software-level overhead during execution.
 Given our analysis showing that 24\% to 90\% of memory accesses are to read-only pages in serverless functions, this technique substantially accelerates processing times by avoiding unnecessary data copying or page faults, thereby significantly reducing latency.
 Despite this, existing OS primarily utilizes CXL for memory expansion as per the capabilities of CXL 1.1, thus lacking support for memory sharing and deduplication required in multi-node environments introduced since CXL 2.0.
-This limitation hinders us from achieving transparent memory state sharing in container-based platforms, especially when dealing with memory areas that grow dynamically, e.g., heaps.
-We have enhanced the OS to allow precise control over the mapping between virtual and physical addresses in CXL memory and supported both file-backed and anonymous memory mappings to maintain a process’s complete state.
+To overcome this limitation, we have enhanced the OS to allow precise control over the mapping between virtual and physical addresses in CXL memory and supported both file-backed and anonymous memory mappings to maintain a process's complete state, including heap and stack areas.

 Different from CXL, integrating RDMA-based remote memory follows a lazy paging strategy, where any access to remote memory triggers a major page fault that fetches a 4KB block online.
 Since all states in the memory pool are read-only, with write operations managed through copy-on-write mechanisms, a multi-layered architecture integrates seamlessly with our approach.
 This allows for the strategic placement of hot pages in the upper layers, such as CXL or even local memory, and cold pages in the lower layers, such as RDMA or even network-attached storage.
 The specific number of layers, as well as the cache eviction or page promotion strategies, are orthogonal to our core implementation.